duallsistemas/libduallnet/README.md

 # libduallnet

-Rust library which provides network features for the Duall ERP.
+Rust library which provides network features for Duall ERP.